react-bootcamp/react-101/readme.md

 ### Node

 Node is the first requirement for the workshop.
-You need to install at least version 5.x and version 3.x for `npm`.
 You can get it on the official website at [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

 You can verify your current version of `node` and `npm` by running the following commands :